Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths: Numerical Experiments

 In Fig.~\ref{fig:ex_k211}, we plot our numerical results for the ensemble $C_2(n,\beta,p,\kappa)$.
 When $\beta$ is unknown, {\sc Degree-Core}, {\sc Path-Core}, {\sc LowRank-Core}, and {\sc Core-Score} again yield similar results.
 When we assume that $\beta$ is known, we find that {\sc Core-Score}, {\sc LowRank-Core}, {\sc Degree-Core} still perform similarly to each other, and they all do slightly better than {\sc Path-Core}.
 The Laplacian-based methods again perform very poorly, though {\sc Lap-Core} does slightly better than {\sc LapSgn-Core} when $\beta$ is unknown.

 In Fig.~\ref{fig:ex_rankOneT}, we consider a graph with a core--periphery structure from a random-graph ensemble with edge probabilities $\mathbf{p} = (p_{cc}, p_{cp}, p_{pp}) = (\kappa,\kappa,1-\kappa)$ for different values of $\kappa$.
-The common feature of this set of experiments --- both when the boundary size $\beta$ is known and when it is unknown --- is that {\sc Degree-Core}, {\sc LowRank-Core}, and {\sc Path-Core} give the best results, whereas {\sc Core-Score} consistently comes in last place (except for doing somewhat better than the Laplacian-based methods for small values of $x$) in terms of accuracy.
-In Fig.~\ref{fig:objFcnEvoAvg}, we consider the values of the objective function \eqref{eq:FindCut}, averaged over 100 runs, that we obtain using the different partitions of a network's vertices into core and periphery sets as we sweep along the sorted scores that we compute using each of the methods (except {\sc Core-Score}, which we omit for computational reasons).
-In Fig.~\ref{fig:objValAttained}, we compare the actual values of the objective function for a single experiment across all methods (including {\sc Core-Score}) as we vary the parameter $x$.
+The common feature of this set of experiments --- both when the boundary size $\beta$ is known and when it is unknown --- is that {\sc Degree-Core}, {\sc LowRank-Core}, and {\sc Path-Core} give the best results, whereas {\sc Core-Score} consistently comes in last place (except for doing somewhat better than the Laplacian-based methods for values of $\kappa$ in the range $[0.5,1]$) in terms of accuracy.
+In Fig.~\ref{fig:objFcnEvoAvg}, we consider the values of the objective function \eqref{eq:FindCut}, averaged over 100 runs, that we obtain using the different partitions of a network's vertices into core and periphery sets as we sweep along the sorted scores that we compute using each of the methods (except {\sc Core-Score}, which we omit because of its slow computational time).
+In Fig.~\ref{fig:objValAttained}, we compare the actual values of the objective function for a single experiment across all methods (including {\sc Core-Score}) as we vary the parameter $\kappa$.
 We also show the evolution of the value of the objective function as we sweep through the vector of scores from each method.

 In Fig.~\ref{fig:runningTimes}, we compare the computation times (in seconds and on a $\log_{10}$ scale) for all of the methods that we examine.
-The computers that we use for this comparison have 12 CPU cores [Intel(R) Xeon(R) X5650 @ 2.67GHz] and have 48 GB RAM.
+The computers that we use for this comparison have 12 CPU cores (Intel(R) Xeon(R) X5650 @ 2.67GHz) and have 48 GB RAM.
 The most computationally expensive method is {\sc Core-Score}, which is 1--2 orders-of-magnitude slower than {\sc Path-Core}, which is in turn 3--4 orders of magnitude slower than the spectral {\sc LowRank-Core} and {\sc Lap-Score} methods (which have very similar computation times).
 Finally, as expected, the trivial {\sc Degree-Core} method has the fastest computation times.